zhollosy/controlShapeManager/README.md

 ## Control shape manager for Maya
-*This repo initially was created for demonstration purposes, to be followed along with in this blog post*
+*This repo was initially created for demonstration purposes, to be followed along with in this blog post*

 http://bindpose.com/creating-maya-control-shape-manager

+In this fork it will be updated with additional useful features.
 Scroll down for an example GIF.

 ### Usage